Blue Origin fosters a sexist, toxic work culture, letter led by former employees alleges

 “We had this growing community” of people who left Blue Origin, Abrams said.
 “We joked we’d create ‘I survived Blue Origin patches.’”

 In an interview with CBS aired on Thursday morning, Abrams said she was fired from Blue Origin in 2019, after clashing with superiors about the culture at the company.
-As she was being terminated, says her manager said that she was being fired because Blue Origin chief executive Bob Smith could no longer trust her.
+As she was being terminated, she says her manager said she was being fired because Blue Origin chief executive Bob Smith could no longer trust her.

 In a statement Thursday to The Post, Blue Origin said “Ms. Abrams was dismissed for cause two years ago after repeated warnings for issues involving federal export control regulations.”